tBaxter/questions-for-employers/README.md

 What do you wish you had known when you joined this company?
 Why did you choose to join this company?
 What's the single biggest issue or problem facing the team/department/company?"
 What's currently being done to address it?

+Has there been a situation where someone raised an ethical concern?
+If so, how was it handled?
+If not, have there really not been any?

+How are disagreements solved - both technical disagreements and other kinds?
+What happens when personalities clash?

+Can you tell me about a time when you've had to let someone go?

+Is there a written roadmap all developers can see?
+How far into the future does it extend?
+How closely is it followed?